 Required training/experiential activities to meet each element.
-If applicable, clarify where activity description (e.g., syllabus) is located. colleagues, communities, organizations, supervisor through their course coursework and are assessed on the Pre-Practicum (PSY 1703) course and durin Clinical Practicum II; PSY 270A Summer Clinical Practicum IV; PSY 370A Summer Students produce and comprehend oral, nonverbal, well-integrated; demonstrate a thorough grasp of public produce and comprehend oral well-integrated; demonstrate a during role plays with standard uring role plays with standard produce and comprehend write integrated; demonstrate a thorough grasp of public plays with standard produce and comprehend write integrated; demonstrate a thorough grasp of public plays with standard produce and comprehend write integrated; demonstrate a thorough grasp of public plays with standard produce and comprehend write integrated; demonstrate a thorough grasp of public plays with standard produce and comprehend write integrated; demonstrate a thorough grasp of public plays with standard produce and comprehend write integrated; demonstrate a thorough grasp of public plays with standard produce and comprehend write integrated; demonstrate a thorough grasp of public plays with standard produce and comprehend write integrated; demonstrate a thorough grasp of public plays with standard produce and comprehend write produce and comprehend write plays with standard produce and comprehend write produce and comprehend write produce and comprehend write plays with standard produce and comprehend write plays wr elationships with a wide range of individuals, including rs, supervisees, and those receiving professional services on these skills during role plays with standardized patients in practica (PSY 2701 Clinical Practicum I; PSY 2702 cal Practicum; PSY 3701 Clinical Practicum III; PSY r Clinical Practicum).
-In and written communications that are informative and rofessional language and concepts in the following ways: and nonverbal communications that are informative and a thorough grasp of professional language and concepts dized patients in the Pre-Practicum (PSY 1703).
-Item communications that are informative and well-ough grasp of professional language and concepts on the ort assignment in the Diagnostic Interviewing (PSY 1502) professional context and demo concepts during practica (PSY II; PSY 270A Summer Clinica Clinical Practicum IV; PSY 3' • Students demonstrate effective interpersonal skills during each practica (PSY 2701 Clinical Practic erbal, non-verbal, and written communications in a constrate a thorough grasp of professional language and 2701 Clinical Practicum I; PSY 2702 Clinical Practicum II Practicum; PSY 3701 Clinical Practicum III; PSY 3702 70A Summer Clinical Practicum). and the ability to manage difficult communication well the professional Practicum II; PSY 270A Practicum III; PSY 3702 Clinical Practicum IV; PSY How outcomes are measured for each training/experiential activity listed above.
+If applicable, clarify where activity description (e.g., syllabus) is located. colleagues, communities, organizations, supervised through their course coursework and are assessed in the Pre-Practicum (PSY 1703) course and dur Clinical Practicum II; PSY 270A Summer Clin 3702 Clinical Practicum IV; PSY 370A Summer Students produce and comprehend oral, nonverbal well-integrated; demonstrate a thorough grasp of p Produce and comprehend ora well-integrated; demonstrate during role plays with standar Produce and comprehend wri integrated; demonstrate a thorough produce relationships with a wide range of individuals, including ors, supervisees, and those receiving professional services on these skills during role plays with standardized patients ing practica (PSY 2701 Clinical Practicum I; PSY 2702 ical Practicum; PSY 3701 Clinical Practicum III; PSY or Clinical Practicum).
+I, and written communications that are informative and professional language and concepts in the following ways: I and nonverbal communications that are informative and a thorough grasp of professional language and concepts rdized patients in the Pre-Practicum (PSY 1703).
+Itten communications that are informative and well- rough grasp of professional language and concepts on the prough grasp of professional language and concepts on the prove assignment in the Diagnostic Interviewing (PSY 1502) professional context and dem concepts during practica (PSY II; PSY 270A Summer Clinic Clinical Practicum IV; PSY 3 Students demonstrate effective interpersonal skills during each practica (PSY 2701 Clinical Practice) erbal, non-verbal, and written communications in a onstrate a thorough grasp of professional language and 7 2701 Clinical Practicum I; PSY 2702 Clinical Practicum al Practicum; PSY 3701 Clinical Practicum III; PSY 3702 70A Summer Clinical Practicum). s and the ability to manage difficult communication well um I; PSY 2702 Clinical Practicum II; PSY 270A I Practicum III; PSY 3702 Clinical Practicum IV; PSY How outcomes are measured for each training/experiential activity listed above.
 List where in the self-study all associated evaluation tools are located.
-How outcomes are measured: Performance the SPICES assessment in Pre- Practicum (PSY 1703) and performance on Communication and Interpersonal skills item 15 on the Practicum Evaluation Performance the SPICES assessment in Pre- Practicum (PSY 1703), Performance on BPS report in Diagnostic Interviewing (PSY 1502), and Performance on Communication and Interpersonal skills items (17 &18) on the Practicum Evaluation.
-Performance on Communication and Interpersonal skills items (19 & 20) on the Practicum Evaluation.
+How outcomes are measured: Performance the SPICES assessment in Pre- Practicum (PSY 1703) and performance on Communication and Interpersonal skills item 15 on the Practicum Evaluation Performance the SPICES assessment in Pre- Practicum (PSY 1703), Performance on BPS report in Diagnostic Interviewing (PSY 1502), and Performance on Communication and Interpersonal skills items (17 &amp;18) on the Practicum Evaluation.
+Performance on Communication and Interpersonal skills items (19 &amp; 20) on the Practicum Evaluation.
 Evaluation tool and self-study location: SPICES tool within PSY 1703 syllabus (in Section II.B.2) Rubric for BPS Report assignment located within PSY 1502 syllabus (in Section II.B.2) Practicum Evaluation located within PSY 2701 Practicum Syllabi (in Section II.B.2)

 Minimum levels of achievement (MLAs) for each outcome measure/evaluation tool listed above.
 Score of 80% on SPICES tool and Ratings of B- or better on Communications and Interpersonal Skills item 15 of the Practicum Evaluation.
-Score of 80% on SPICES tool, Total score of 80% or higher on PSY 1502 BPS Report rubric, and Ratings of B- or better on Communications and Interpersonal Skills items (17 & 18) of the Practicum Evaluation.
-Ratings of B- or better on Communications and Interpersonal Skills items (19 & 20) of the Practicum Evaluation.
+Score of 80% on SPICES tool, Total score of 80% or higher on PSY 1502 BPS Report rubric, and Ratings of B- or better on Communications and Interpersonal Skills items (17 &amp; 18) of the Practicum Evaluation.
+Ratings of B- or better on Communications and Interpersonal Skills items (19 &amp; 20) of the Practicum Evaluation. -- --